alichtman/gopro-chaptered-video-assembler/README.md

 ## How?

-This tool combines multi-chapter videos using the [`ffmpeg concat demuxer`](https://stackoverflow.com/a/11175851) and renames single chapter videos so the filenames can be parsed more easily.
+This tool combines multi-chapter videos using [`mp4-merge`](https://github.com/gyroflow/mp4-merge) and renames single chapter videos so the filenames can be parsed more easily.
 You can disable the single chapter renaming behavior with `--no-single-chapter-rename`.
 If a multi-chapter merge operation is done, a set of commands will be printed at the end to clean up the original source directory.
-These commands are destructive, and have to be run manually.
+These commands are destructive, and therefore need to be run manually.

 All output files will have the form: `GoPro_{video_number}.MP4`.

 ## Installation

 This package is available on [`crates.io`](https://crates.io/crates/gopro-chaptered-video-assembler).

 ```bash
 $ cargo install gopro-chaptered-video-assembler